prakashkumarprasad/MeetMind/README.md

 - Python 3.12
 - Node.js 20+ (Next.js 16)
 - Docker (for local Postgres/pgvector + Redis)
-- Optional but recommended: an NVIDIA CUDA GPU for `faster-whisper`
+- Optional: an NVIDIA GPU can accelerate `faster-whisper`; production currently uses the medium model on CPU/INT8.
 - An LLM provider API key (Groq by default; Ollama also supported)

 ### 1. Backend